We thought better of using this picture to illustrate a show, but it’s too funny not to share. (The statue is Mandeville).

 London Olympics: Closing Update As the athletes celebrate their victories and defeats, and the Spice Girls rock the closing ceremony, we look back over the Olympics and update you on the vegan stories behind the games.
 This show: We catch up with the vegan stories behind the Olympics, like Sandra Hood, Pogocafe, and Frys Ian updates you on the use of animals in the Opening Ceremony Rudy tells us who’s been coming to Vx, the little vegan shop that was braced for a difficult Olympics We sum up the experience of vegans looking for food at the Olympic Venues (15 min) Play or download (14MB MP3) (other formats) (via iTunes)… more

 At The Vegan Option, I’ve try to get facts right – and that includes talking about vegan Olympians in our shows about the Olympics.
 Where I could, I checked with the athletes themselves.

 Over the course of the Olympic sites including EcoRazzi, VegNews, FourGreenSteps, and BigCityVegan have posted lists of vegetarian and vegan athletes and Olympians.
 I’d be happy to hear references that show otherwise, but putting them on a list could be confusing.
 I’m particularly proud that one of our listeners, Marcus Dredge, joined in the fact-checking. more

 Kara Lang holds the record as the youngest woman ever to score a goal in international soccer – but her passions also include vegan cupcakes.

-I looked into the references from Dr. Barnard’s book that PCRM was kind enough to send.
-But the analysis I offered in the show was that the idea that cheese is addictive is at best overstated and at worst wrong. more
+I looked into the references from Dr Barnard’s book that PCRM was kind enough to send.
+But the analysis I offered in the show made a case that the idea that cheese is addictive is at best overstated and at worst wrong. more